Key Points

 WPA2 Passwords: Your First Line of Defense

 A WPA2-PSK network’s security largely hinges on the complexity and strength of its WPA2 password.
-This password acts as the gatekeeper to the network, preventing unauthorized access by encrypting the communication between the device and the access point.
-A strong WPA2 password is your first and most crucial line of defense against potential intruders.
+By encrypting communication between the device and the access point, this password serves as the network’s first and most crucial line of defense against potential intruders.

 Best Practices For Setting a Strong WPA2 Password